godotengine/godot-website/collections/_article/rendering-cpu-optimizations.md

 Viewport on a Sprite3D in order to have nice looking 2D animations in a 3D world.

 That alone sounds a bit unique, but it isn’t something that should cause any significant problems.
-So our next step is to boot up a Superluminal and see what is going on.
+So our next step is to boot up Superluminal and see what is going on.

 I captured a few seconds of the demo running and then zoomed in on a frame.